Poisoning of Sergei and Yulia Skripal: Recognition of responders

 Deputy Chief Constable Paul Mills and Superintendent Dave Minty of Wiltshire Police were each awarded the Queen's Police Medal in the 2020 New Year Honours for their roles in responding to the incident.

 The combined Wiltshire Emergency Services received Wiltshire Lifes 2019 "Pride of Wiltshire" award.

 Media depictions

 The Salisbury Poisonings, a three-part dramatisation of the events in Salisbury and Amesbury, with a focus on the response of local officials and the local community, was broadcast on BBC One in June 2020 and later released on Netflix in December 2021.

+A Channel 4 television documentary, Salisbury Poisonings: The Untold Story, was first broadcast in April and May 2026.
+It consisted of three 47-minute long episodes.